FREQUENTLY ASKED QUESTIONS

 The Master of Music degree provides an avenue of graduate study for the superior performer or highly creative composer in a program custom tailored to each student’s demonstrated talent professional goals.

 The Master of Arts in Music degree offers three options: music history and literature; music education; and piano pedagogy.
 All three degree options provide for breadth and flexibility of advanced study as well as concentrated work in the area of specialization.
 This degree is for students preparing for college teaching or for teachers and supervisors of music at the elementary or secondary level, or for teachers of private piano studios.
 More Information on both in the University Catalog.

 Can I minor in music?

 Students whose majors are in other fields can pursue a minor in music.
 The minor consists of 20 units of music coursework, divided into three categories: Theory of Music, Music History and Literature, and Applied Techniques.
 A full-time faculty member is assigned to advise Music Minors.

 What performance ensembles are offered?

-The Cal State Fullerton Music Department provides many outstanding ensemble opportunities.
+The Cal State Fullerton School of Music provides many outstanding ensemble opportunities.
 Performance ensembles are open to all music majors, minors, and non-majors based on audition or permission of instructor.
 Here's a partial list of the many performance opportunities.

 What other groups are there for music students?

-Music majors can join the Music Department’s local chapters of national music fraternities, Mu Phi Epsilon, Phi Mu Alpha Sinfonia, or Sigma Alpha Iota.
+Music majors can join the School of Music’s local chapters of national music fraternities, Mu Phi Epsilon, Phi Mu Alpha Sinfonia, or Sigma Alpha Iota.
 The Department also sponsors a chapter of the national music honor society Pi Kappa Lambda.
-Other student organizations related to music or affiliated with musical organizations outside the Music Department include:
+Other student organizations related to music or affiliated with musical organizations outside the School of Music include:

 • American Choral Directors Association